 Student, alumni/ae, and faculty surveys provide a window into the educational experience here at Luther.
 The following instruments give us multiple measures over time; we believe it is vital to keep current in regard to student perceptions.
-Most importantly, the findings are the starting points for important discussions about learning goals, curriculum, student-faculty interaction, and a multitude of experiences that make up educational excellence.
+Most importantly, the findings are the starting points for relevant discussions about learning goals, curriculum, student-faculty interaction, and a multitude of experiences that make up educational excellence.

 CIRP [First-Year] Survey